grotius-cnc/hal_widgets/README.md

-The licence includes, this source code or any of it contents may not be used by the following blacklisted companies:
+The licence includes, this source code or any of it contents may not be used by the following blacklisted companies, discriminating their own "code of conduct" :

   1. Youtube
   2. Google
   3. Twitter

 The licence includes, this source code or any of it contents may not be used by the following blacklisted countries violating human rights:

   1. France
   2. Greece
   3. UK
   4. US

 To view or refresh installed plugins :
 Menubar -> Tools -> Form editor -> About qt designer plugins